tank208/plc-student-demo-platform/01_modules/02_Binary_Input_Counter/02_TG_Binary_Input_Counter.md

 - Understand `switchCount` logic and the use of AND masks
 - Successfully upload and run their code on the Opta
 - Explain which LEDs should be active for a given input count

 ---

+Suggested Reflection Questions

+- Why is a counter variable used instead of just checking each switch directly?

+- How does bitwise logic allow you to control multiple LEDs from one value?

+- What real-world systems use similar logic for input counting?

+- How could incorrect wiring or GND errors affect binary counting?

+---